 How secure is the chat communication?
 How do you ensure privacy?
 Will you be talking about these topics too?

 Sure.
 Security and privacy are important topics for JSXC and probably the main reason why this project was founded.
 All communication is handled on the Nextcloud server or your own XMPP server.
 If you talk to untrusted XMPP servers (which is possible, because XMPP is federated) you can use OTR (end-to-end encryption) to protect your messages and we are currently working on supporting OMEMO as well.
-Is this your first NC conference?
-What kind of engagement are you expecting at the conference?

 It’s my first Nextcloud conference, but two years ago I was at the Owncloud conference where I met Tobia who also developed a separate chat application.
 In those days we decided two merge our apps and create one awesome chat for the hole Owncloud family.
 I am really looking forward to the conference, because last time it was a great week with a lot of interesting and helpful discussions.
 It’s a great experience to meet the people behind a faceless nickname.
 You get another contact to the people and this also influences your communication if you are back home.